dahak-metagenomics/dahak/README.md

 ## Prerequisites

-It is assumed that all steps will be executed using an Ubuntu 16.04 image.
+Currently, for the sake of simplicity, it is assumed that all workflow steps will be run from Ubuntu 16.04 LTS.

+dahak is not a standalone program, but rather a collection of workflows that are defined in snakemake files and that utilize bioconda and Docker to install and run software for different tasks.

+See the [`workflows/`](/workflows/) directory to get started.

 ## Data

 For purposes of benchmarking this project will use the following datasets:

 | Dataset |Description |